gohugoio/hugo/content/contribute-to-hugo/contribute-to-hugo-development.md

 ### Contributing to the documentation

 Perhaps you want to start contributing to the docs.
 Then you can ignore most of the following steps.
 You can find the documentation within the cloned repository in the subfolder `docs`.
 Change the directory with `cd docs`.
-[Install the latest release][].
+[Install the latest release][releases].
 Or read on and build Hugo from source.

 You can start Hugo's built-in server via `hugo server`.
 Browse the documentation by entering [http://localhost:1313](http://localhost:1313) in the address bar of your browser.
 The server automatically updates the page if you change its content.